philippgovernale/dijkstrapy/README.rst

 Documentation
 -------------

-Documentation on the use of this application is available by running the typing 'man' in the main program
+Documentation on the use of this application is available by typing 'man' in the main program

 For developers
 -------------